UMG902/PaleCourtCharms-cheap/README.md

 Special thanks to Hollow Knight Modding Discord and the Pale Court team for helping me with code and allowing me to do this.

+Also shoutouts to tranlsators: nonsenf for full german translation,and my gf for additional rando translation.